jkatsiou/Course3_Assignment/README.md

 # Course3_Assignment
-The programming Assignment of Course 3 "Getting and Cleaning data
+The programming Assignment of Course 3 "Getting and Cleaning data"

-dataSet2.txt contains the tidy dataSet and may be read into r by using the read.table function (headers = TRUE).

 The script for the analysis is included in file r_analysis.r.
 The way it works :

+In order for the script to work you should have on your working directory the folder UCI HAR Dataset and its subfolders.

 First it produces a  dataset containing data of “test” group, then  produces a dataset containing data of “train” group and finally merge the two datasets  (append one to the other) resulting in a new unifieddataset.